 The Canon Viamo is a high-end portable ultrasound machine for shared service application.
 It has the same imaging hardware and transducers as the high-end Aplio series.
 This gives the Viamo excellent image quality.
 Its fully programmable touch screen provides customizable access to imaging, quantification, and workflow functions.

 The GE Vivid iq is a new and upgraded GE’s Vivid line cardiovascular portable ultrasound system from the base of Vivid q and Vivid i.
 The Vivid iq has integrated the full touch screen control 15.6″ monitor on conventional user control panel upgrading the user’s intuitive control and operation quality.
 The Vivid iq applies the trackpad design instead of the trackball interface.
-The GE Vivid iq is light weight, and with the dedicated cart, three RS and one DLP to support 6VT-D ports are available.
+It is light weight, and with the dedicated cart, three RS and one DLP to support 6VT-D ports are available.
 Optional three batteries enable to scan more than 180 min with the system battery.
-The GE Vivid iq enables to support cardiac, transesophageal, peripheral vascular, fetal/OB, abdominal adults, pediatric, small organ, neonatal cephalic, adult cephalic, musculoskeletal.
+The GE Vivid iq applications support cardiac, transesophageal, peripheral vascular, fetal/OB, abdominal adults, pediatric, small organ, neonatal cephalic, adult cephalic, musculoskeletal.
+The average cost of a refurbished GE Vivid iq is in the mid-$30,000s.

 The GE Logiq Book and Logiqbook xp were the first portable ultrasound machines from GE.
 The Logiqbook provided a large screen for the time though reliability was not up to GE standards.
 The Logiq-e replaced the Logiq book.